-For those students in Set 1 who show a confident understanding of the Higher GCSE content, may study additional topics that are part of the syllabus for the Further Mathematics qualification.
+Students in Set 1 who show a confident understanding of the Higher GCSE content, may study additional topics which are part of the syllabus for the Further Mathematics qualification.
 These students will sit two further papers at the end of Year 11 to achieve this additional qualification.